ThePrez/Kafka-DayTrader-AI-example/README.md

 - [Apache Zookeeper](https://zookeeper.apache.org/), a service for powering distributed applications (used by Kafka)
 - [Apache Camel](https://camel.apache.org), an integration library (used for integrating Db2 transactions with Kafka)

-This project also requires an IBM i user profile and schema to be created of the same name.
+This project also requires an IBM i user profile and schema to be created of the same name, which the installation script will create.
 These are used by the DayTrader application.

 # Installation prerequisites